Breathing Oscillations in Bose - Fermi Mixing Gases with Yb atoms in the Largely Prolate Deformed Traps: Introduction

 Recently Kyoto university group has performed researches on the trapped atomic gases of the Yb isotopes: the BEC \cite{Takasu} and the Fermi-degeneracy \cite{Fukuhara1}.
 They also succeeded in realizing the BF mixtures of the isotopes.
 The Yb consists of many kinds of isotopes--- five bosons (${}^{168,170,172,174,176}$Yb) and two fermions (${}^{171,173}$Yb), which give a variety of combinations in the BF mixtures.
-The scattering lengths for the boson-fermion interactions have been determined experimentally by the group \cite{Fukuhara1,Fukuhara2,Kitagawa}, and the observation of the ground state properties and the collective oscillations of the BF mixtures is now under progressing.
+The scattering lengths of the boson-fermion interactions have been determined experimentally by the group \cite{Fukuhara1,Fukuhara2,Kitagawa,Fukuhara3,Fukuhara-M}, and the experimental studies of the ground state properties and the collective oscillations of the BF mixtures is now under progressing.

-In many characteristic properties, the spectrum of the collective excitations is an important diagnostic signal of these systems; they are common in many-particle systems and are often sensitive to the interaction and the structure of the ground and the excited states.
+In many characteristic properties, the spectrum of the collective excitations is an important diagnostic signal of these systems; they commonly appear in many-particle systems and are often sensitive to the inter-particle interaction and the structure of the ground and excited states.

-We have constructed a time-dependent dynamical approach with the time-dependent Gross-Pitaevskii (TDGP) and Vlasov equations, and have studied the monopole \cite{tomoBF,monoEX} and dipole oscillations \cite{tbDPL} of the BF mixtures.
-In these works, we have found that collective motions in the BF mixtures include various modes such as the boson and fermion intrinsic modes, the forced oscillation modes and so on.
-Then the intrinsic frequencies of these modes in our approach are different from those in the sum-rule \cite{MOSY,MSY} and the scaling \cite{scal,scalDP,scalTF,scalTF2} approaches, which are approximations of the random phase approximation (RPA) \cite{zeros,sogo}.
-Furthermore the time-dependent behaviors in our approach are the same as those in RPA only in the early time, and show difference in latter time.
-As the boson-fermion interaction becomes stronger, the difference appears in earlier time.
-Thus the BF mixing gases show new dynamical properties different from the other finite many-body systems such as atomic nuclei.
+We have constructed a dynamical approach to solve time-developments of the oscillation states with the time-dependent Gross-Pitaevskii (TDGP) and Vlasov equations, and have studied the monopole \cite{tomoBF,monoEX} and dipole oscillations \cite{tbDPL} of the BF mixtures.
+In these works, we have found that the oscillational motions of the BF mixtures include various modes such as the boson and fermion intrinsic and the forced oscillation modes, and that the intrinsic frequencies of these modes obtained in the dynamical calculation are different from those in the sum-rule \cite{MOSY,MSY} and the scaling \cite{scal,scalDP,scalTF,scalTF2} approaches, which are approximations of the random phase approximation (RPA) \cite{zeros,sogo}.
+Furthermore, the dynamical calculations are consistent with the results in RPA only in early stage of time, but show discrepancies in later stage of time, and, as the boson-fermion interaction becomes stronger, the discrepancies come to appear earlier in oscillation.
+Thus the BF mixtures show new dynamical properties different from the other finite many-body systems such as atomic nuclei.